-- Visit RefundSelection.com
+- 1. Visit RefundSelection.com

 - 2. Enter your personal Code

 - 3. Select how you'd like to receive your money.

-Please visit www.bankmobilevibe.com for more information about the new refund process.
+Please visit the BankMobile Disbursements FAQ page at BankMobileVibe.com to find out more about the refund process.

 Did You Know?